-In connection with the Closing of the Business Combination, on the Closing Date we entered into an amended and restated registration rights agreement (the "Registration Rights Agreement") with certain MCAP stockholders (including the Sponsor) and certain Legacy AdTheorent members (such stockholders, the "Holders"), pursuant to which, among other things, the Holders are entitled to certain registration rights in respect of the registrable securities under the Registration Rights Agreement.
+In connection with the Closing of the Business Combination, on the Closing Date we entered into an amended and restated registration rights agreement (the "Registration Rights Agreement") with certain MCAP stockholders (including the Sponsor) and certain Legacy AdTheorent members (such stockholders, the "Holders"), pursuant to which, among other things, the Holders are entitled to certain registration rights in respect of the registration Rights Agreement.
 The Registration Rights Agreement also provides the Holders with "piggy-back" registration rights, subject to certain requirements and customary conditions.